A Complete Guide To Painting Plastic Car Parts

 - Clear lacquer

-- A cutting compound such as Meguiers Scratch-X
+- A cutting compound such as Meguiers Scratch-X, any off the shelf scratch remover will also be fine.

 - Paint polish such as Autoglym Super Resin Polish.